Not-for-profitYear launched: 2009

-LifeNet aims to double the quality of clinical care at its partner clincis within 24 months of LN partnership.
-They measure this improvement through our Quality ScoreCard assessment, conducted by LifeNet’s Medical Director who visits each clinic on a quarterly basis.
+LifeNet aims to double the quality of clinical care at its partner health centers within 24 months of LN partnership.
+They measure this improvement through the Quality Score Card Assessment, conducted by LifeNet’s Monitoring & Evaluation Professionals who visits each clinic on a quarterly basis.
 From maternal care to financial statements, they seek to improve every part of their partners’ operations.

 Key program components

 LN provides family planning, safe motherhood, newborn and pediatric, HIV, TB, STI, malaria, vision, and dental services.
 The partners and franchisees are part of faith-based organizations acting both in public and private sectors.
 Its hybrid status enables LN to purchase drugs from their preferred source, host health practitioners from the public sector, have performance-based financing, national insurance program, and mandates such as free care for children under 5 years and pregnant women.